codeigniter4/CodeIgniter4/tests/README.md

 	> ./phpunit

+If you are using Windows, use the following command.

+	> vendor\bin\phpunit

 You can limit tests to those within a single test directory by specifying the directory name after phpunit.
 All core tests are stored under **tests/system**.